xtreemze/signalbroker-web-client/configuration/grpc_web/README.md

 sudo docker run  -p 8080:8080 --net=host  envoy:v1
 ```
 ## Run
-Use the generated js files to access the grpc server!
+Use the [generated](/configuration/grpc_web/generated) js files to access the grpc server!

 ## Re-configure ip address, if envoy is running on "other machine"
-[modify](/configuration/grpc_web/docker/envoy.yaml) and rebuild envoy docker.
-More specifically change 127.0.0.1 to point to the machine where [signalbroker-server](https://github.com/volvo-cars/signalbroker-server) is running.
-The redo the docke build and docker run flow as described above
+Change 127.0.0.1 [in configuration file](/configuration/grpc_web/docker/envoy.yaml] to point to the machine where [signalbroker-server](https://github.com/volvo-cars/signalbroker-server) so that it points to the machine on which the [signalbroker](https://github.com/volvo-cars/signalbroker-server) is running.

+Then redo the docker build and docker run flow as described above

 ### Reference, re-generate web-grp js files